herve4m/quay-api-operator/docs/crds/RepositoryMirror.md

 ### robotUsername

 Username of the robot account that is used for synchronization.
-That parameter is required when creating the mirroring configuration.
+This parameter is required when creating the mirroring configuration.

 __Type__: string